midlantica/LovelyBunchOfCoconuts/content/quotes/Milton-Friedman/Underlying-most-arguments-against-the-free-market-Milton-Friedman.md

 ---
-title: "Underlying most arguments against the free market"
+title: 'Underlying most arguments against the free market'
 ---

 ## "Underlying most arguments against the free market is a lack of belief in freedom itself."